baroncharlus/stellargen/README.md

 # stellargen

-So far, this generates two keypairs, funds them from friendbot, andadds a one way trustline for USD.
+So far, this generates two keypairs, funds them from friendbot, and adds a one way trustline for USD.